nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 And so it should be syntactically valid because it's only later at the sort of semantic stage that we know that we're in a trait block.
-And similar for completion-- it might be that even though your program is not currently syntactically valid, maybe because you're still typing, you still want the compiler to parser and produce as much information as they can, so that completion can help you wherever your cursor currently is, based on the
+And similar for completion— it might be that even though your program is not currently syntactically valid, maybe because you're still typing, you still want the compiler to parser and produce as much information as they can, so that completion can help you wherever your cursor currently is, based on the